-To claim this benefit, the applicant must be the head of the household and the household must satisfy an income test.
+• In 2017 there were substantial changes to this benefit both in terms of the eligibility criteria and in terms of the rates.
+To claim this benefit, the applicant must not be in receipt of children's allowance or disabled child allowance, whilst those in receipt of an age pension, social assistance and unemployment assistance qualify automatically for the benefit.
 The unit of assessment is the household which includes the head, his/her partner and all non-employed members residing together with the head and the partner.
 To be considered non-employed, individual income from employment, self-employment and self-occupation must not exceed 35% of the Minimum Wage.
-Persons who receive children's allowance or disabled child allowance do not qualify for supplementary allowance.
+Eligibility for 2017 was extended to: Married persons maintaining a spouse earning between €1,181-€13,000